Skip to main content

 Returning to work after retiring is an individual decision.
 For some, returning to work makes economic sense.
 On the other hand, some retirees return to work simply because they enjoy it.
 Retirement may allow the chance to follow a new career path or pursue hobbies and interests which can turn into income-generating enterprises.

-• You are not allowed to contribute to and collect from the same pension plan at the same time.
+• You are not permitted to make pension contributions to and receive a pension from the same pension plan concurrently.

-• Your pension plan contributions must cease no later than December 1st of the year in which you turn 71 years old.
-At this time, you must begin drawing your pension, even if you are still working.
+• Your pension plan contributions must cease no later than November 30th of the year in which you turn age 71 and you must begin drawing your pension on December 1st, even if you are still working.

 • Your employment earnings may affect the amount of income tax you are required to pay each year.

-• When you become eligible to collect your Old Age Security (OAS) benefit at age 65, your overall income may surpass the OAS threshold.
-If that is the case, your OAS benefit may be subject to a "clawback" and you could be obliged to repay some or all of your benefit.
+• When you become eligible to collect your OAS benefit at age 65, your overall income may surpass the OAS earnings threshold.
+If that is the case, your OAS benefit may be subject to a "clawback" and you could be required to repay some or all of your OAS benefit.

 Home